bgelens/Mendix-AzurePack/Documentation/MendixOperations.md

 Get-MXWAPackPublishSettingSubscription -Name Default | Select-MXWAPackPublishSettingSubscription
 ```

-To find all VM Role deployments you need to enumare the Cloud Services hosting them first.
+To find all VM Role deployments you need to enumerate the Cloud Services hosting them first.

 ```powershell
 Get-MXWAPackCloudService